koushikbiswasarko/FutureBuilders2025_AIUB_NEDAAS/README_NEDAAS_HealthCare.md

 - ChatGPT link:
   - `CHATGPT_LINK`

-You can change these constants to match your deployment.

 ## 🗃️ Data Storage

 All data is stored locally in the browser:
 - Requests (user) are saved in **localStorage**.
 - Admin session login is stored in **sessionStorage**.
 - Theme and language preferences are stored in **localStorage**.

-Exports are JSON files downloaded to the device.

-## 🚀 Deploy

-This is a static site.
-You can deploy to:
-- GitHub Pages
-- Netlify / Vercel (static)
-- Any Nginx/Apache static host

-Make sure the app is served over HTTPS if you want best PWA + geolocation behavior.

-## 📜 License

-Add your desired license (MIT/Apache-2.0/etc.) in a `LICENSE` file.

----

-If you want, tell me your GitHub repo name and whether you want **GitHub Pages** deployment instructions added, and I’ll tailor this README exactly for your repo.